-Above: Colorful patchwork tiles in a Dutch kitchen; photograph via Eenig Wonen.
+Above: Colorful patchwork tiles in a Dutch kitchen.
+Photograph via Eenig Wonen.

-Above: Mix and match kept simple: horizontal tiles from Made a Mano form a striped backsplash.
+Above: Mix-and-match kept simple: Horizontal tiles from Made a Mano form a striped backsplash.

 Above: A blue and white backsplash from Odyssey's Blue Tapestry Collection.

 Thinking of ways to introduce tile at home?
-Have a look at all our Tile posts, including 10 Unexpected Uses for Tile.
+Have a look at all of our Tile posts, including 10 Unexpected Uses for Tile.
 Love the look of patchwork?
 Check out DIY: 10 Patchwork Curtains Made from Vintage Linens.

-N.B.: This post is an update; the original story ran on May 22, 2013 as part of our Color Therapy week.
+N.B.: This post is an update; the original story ran on May 22, 2013, as part of our Color Therapy week.